kubeflow/website/content/en/docs/components/katib/overview.md

 ## Hyperparameters and hyperparameter tuning

 _Hyperparameters_ are the variables that control the model training process.
-For example:
+They include:

-- Learning rate.
+- The learning rate.
-- Number of layers in a neural network.
+- The number of layers in a neural network.
-- Number of nodes in each layer.
+- The number of nodes in each layer.

 Hyperparameter values are not _learned_.
 In other words, in contrast to the node weights and other training _parameters_, the model training process does